sjberry/express-multifurcator/README.md

 listen(app, 'http://localhost:8000')
     .then(function(server) {
-        // Resolves with the HTTP server, equivalent to ExpressJS's native app.listen().
+        // Resolves with the HTTP server.
+        // Same value as the return of ExpressJS's app.listen().
     });
 ```